jlacar/aligningacademia/workshop/exercises/general/card.md

 is exactly one less than that of the other.
 That is, a `Jack of Hearts` can only be placed on top of a `Queen of Spades` or a `Queen of Clubs`.

+Lastly, display the initial deal of Solitaire with 7 columns of cards, the first column with one card, the second with two cards, etc., per the above specifications for displaying cards.

-Demonstrate that your code does indeed implement the above requirements.
+Demonstrate that your code implements all of the above requirements.

 Goals
 -----